FutureOfNantes/HelloWorld/README.md

 DasesLab is a project from [Gaia-X Ecosystem](https://www.gaia-x.eu/), which is a project reportedly working on the development of a federation of data infrastructure and service providers for Europe with the objective of ensuring a European digital sovereignty.

-DasesLab provides a toolkit for anynone who wants to build a dataspace Gaia-X specifications.
+DasesLab provides a toolkit for anyone who wants to build a dataspace with Gaia-X specifications.
 You can read the technical documentation on this [wiki](https://perrin.gitbook.io/dases-lab-wiki/).

 ---